What happens in our first session?

 How do you work?

 I work as an integrative practitioner, which means I combine various therapeutic modalities depending on what you bring to counselling.
-I’m trained to employ cognitive-behavioural, psychodynamic, person-centred and sensorimotor techniques.
+I employ cognitive-behavioural, psychodynamic, person-centred and sensorimotor techniques.
+I am also trained to utilise EMDR to alleviate the symptoms of post-traumatic stress.

 Person-centred counselling utilises the core conditions of unconditional positive regard, congruence and empathic understanding to help an individual explore his/her own issues, beliefs, values and worldview in order to develop greater self-awareness and authenticity.